 Since the term was coined in 2016, femtech, a sub-sector in health technology dedicated to creating solutions that address female wellbeing continues to gain traction and attract VC funding globally.
 In Africa, however, the space is still very much in its budding phase.
 This segment is dedicated to telling stories of innovators, their solutions, the investors and challenges of the sector as it blooms in the continent.

 This is a summary of journalist Nana Aisha Salaudeen’s story: a sharp pain registers its presence in her lower abdomen and disappears in 2015.
-In 2016, it returns with a vengeance and begins an unending series of hospital visits amidst sharp, debilitating pelvic pain, heavy bleeding and the incessant need to pee.
+In 2016, it returns with a vengeance and thus begins an unending series of hospital visits amidst sharp, debilitating pelvic pain, heavy bleeding and the incessant need to pee.
 Countless medical tests fail to shore up what the cause of the pain is.
 Or the heavy bleeding.
 Or the incessant urination.
 And the years roll by painfully.
 2017.
 2018.
 2019.

 In all these years, medical doctors questioned her complaints often referring to it as psychological.
 In other instances, they simply were directly or indirectly dismissive of her complaints.